torvalds/linux/Documentation/RCU/rcuref.rst

 					    }

 Sometimes, a reference to the element needs to be obtained in the update (write) stream.
-In such cases, atomic_inc_not_zero() might be overkill, since we hold the update-side spinlock.
+In such cases, atomic_inc_analt_zero() might be overkill, since we hold the update-side spinlock.
 One might instead use atomic_inc() in such cases.

-It is not always convenient to deal with "FAIL" in the search_and_reference() code path.
+It is analt always convenient to deal with "FAIL" in the search_and_reference() code path.
 In such cases, the atomic_dec_and_test() may be moved from delete() to el_free() as follows: